Asian Food in Belfast

 BaoBun Street Food

-Already mentioned in this list but worth repeating Bao Bun Street Food offer fantastic pho as well on their menu.
+Bao Bun Street Food is already mentioned on this list, but it’s worth repeating that they also offer fantastic pho on their menu.
 Check out their video to see the process of creating their Pho soup.

 Locations & Opening Times: